Logics with probabilistic team semantics and the Boolean negation: Introduction

 Recent works have established fascinating connections between second-order logics over $\bbR$-structures, complexity classes using the BSS-model of computation, and logics using probabilistic team semantics.
 In \cite{HannulaKBV20}, Hannula et al.\ establish that the expressivity and complexity of probabilistic independence logic coincide with a particular fragment of existential second-order logic over $\bbR$-structures and NP on BSS-machines.
 In \cite{HannulaV22}, Hannula and Virtema focus on probabilistic inclusion logic, which is shown to be tractable (when restricted to Boolean inputs), and relate it to linear programming.

 In this paper, we focus on the expressivity and model checking complexity of probabilistic team-based logics that have access to Boolean negation.
 We also study the connections between probabilistic independence logic and a logic called $\FOPT$, which is defined via a computationally simpler probabilistic semantics~\cite{HHK22}.
 The logic $\FOPT$ is the probabilistic variant of a certain team-based logic that can define exactly those dependencies that are first-order definable \cite{kontinen_yang_2022}.
 We also introduce novel entropy atoms and relate the extension of first-order logic with these atoms to probabilistic independence logic.
+This version of the paper includes the proofs omitted from the conference version \cite{jelia23}.

 See Figure \ref{fig:landscape} for our expressivity results and Table \ref{tab:results} for our complexity results.